 It’s April which means – time for carrot desserts!
 Or, well, in this case, carrot snacks.
 These lightly sweetened carrot bites are great for 3pm snacktime or an on-the-go breakfast.
-They’re more carroty than cakey – and by that I mean that they’re not cake-like at all and there’s no baking required (if you’re really craving cake click here).
+They’re more carroty than cakey – and by that I mean that they’re not cake-like at all and there’s no baking required (if you’re really craving cake click here or here).
 They’re chewy little balls made from a mix of carrots, sunflower seeds, dates, coconut, and cinnamon.

 By popular request, I made these nut free (as long as coconut is ok) – I was very tempted to try an almond version, but I held back because sunflower seeds hold these together quite nicely.
 For an almond-carrot recipe, remember these cookies?